Josh

 new direction as "calming" for her.
 "It's calming,

-but will be more visceral I think, but its been strange coming
+but will be more visceral I think, but it’s been strange coming

 from such a ferocious side of her to being, feeling very, like all